 LANDac organizes courses and workshops including an annual summer school ‘Land Governance for Development‘.

 Large-scale acquisition of land in the global South has received a great deal of interest in the last few years.
 Especially following the food crisis (2003-08), and stimulated by the growing demand for biofuels, pressure on land continues to increase.
-This course provides a multidisciplinary analysis of the ‘land rush’ within the more general context of land governance in Africa, Asia and Latin America: the history and drivers, the diversity of stakeholders and networks involved, the urgency and current challenges, and innovative governance solutions.
+This course provides a multidisciplinary analysis of the ‘land rush’ within the more general context of land governance in Africa, Asia, and Latin America: the history and drivers, the diversity of stakeholders and networks involved, the urgency and current challenges, and innovative governance solutions.

-The large-scale acquisition of land in the global South – often referred to as land grabbing – has received much attention from academics, policy-makers and media in the last years.
+The large-scale acquisition of land in the global South – often referred to as land grabbing – has received much attention from academics, policy-makers, and media in the last years.
 Especially following the food crisis (2003-08), and stimulated by the growing demand for bio-energy, pressure on land in developing countries has increased quickly.
 Besides the demand for agricultural land, current land acquisitions are also related to tourism development, the rush for minerals and oil, industrial development, urbanization and nature conservation.
-Local populations often seem defenceless in this ‘rush for land’ and governments lack capacity to address the challenges.
+Local populations often seem defenseless in this ‘rush for land’ and governments lack capacity to address the challenges.
 As a result, access to and use of natural resources, particularly in the developing world, is being transformed irreversibly.

 Land governance in developing countries has to deal with the multiple pressures and competing claims in balancing economic growth, environmental protection and social justice.
 This course provides a multidisciplinary analysis of the ‘land rush’ within the more general context of land governance in Africa, Asia and Latin America: the history and drivers of the processes, the diversity of stakeholders and networks involved, the urgency and current challenges, and innovative governance solutions.